Cnuas

 🔀

-Standalone C daemon acting as a top-of-rack switch.
+Standalone C daemon acting as a top-of-rack switch, running on the host with no guest.
 An epoll event loop listens on per-port UNIX sockets, classifies frames (Ethernet, RoCEv2 or InfiniBand LRH), and forwards using a per-pipeline forwarding table over a JSON-over-UDS control plane.

 🖥️